m4ximvs/boowp/README.md

+#boowp

+boowp is a WordPress starter theme that help you to develop wordpress theme easier and faster. boowp is a fork Roots (https://github.com/roots/roots)

+we simply add some of the most relevant features we always need.

+See the original readme file below:

 # [Roots Theme](http://roots.io/)

 Roots is a WordPress starter theme based on [HTML5 Boilerplate](http://html5boilerplate.com/) & [Bootstrap](http://getbootstrap.com/) that will help you make better themes.